 Ready, set, go!

-How does the mind of an aphantasic actually work?
+How does the visual processing system in the brain of an aphantasic actually work?

 By participating in MR tasks and sharing your insights, you help scientists discover answers to these burning questions.
 Try completing the above tasks with your friends and compare results.
 You should find that you, the aphantasic person, have a higher total score but take longer to complete them.